mankovskipavel/rsschool-cv/cv.md

 ## **introduce**
 *I'm wishing to finde new knowledges and experience.
-I'm not afraid to solve difficult problems*
+I don't afraid to solve difficult problems*

 ## **Skills**